basic configuration

 Setting up pwnagotchi config

 If you have followed the guide, your SD card should still be mounted to your PC.
-There should be two partitions, one called “boot” and one called “rootfs”.
-On Windows, you will see just the boot partition, which is okay for now.
+There should be two partitions: one called “boot” and one called “rootfs”.
+(On Windows, you will see just the boot partition, which is okay for now.)

 Two different partitions in Thunar file manager Two different partitions in Thunar file manager

-At this point you have 2 options.
+At this point you have 2 options:

-Insert the SD card and boot up the pwnagotchi and edit your config.toml later or, the other option, add one to the boot partition
+A. Insert the SD card, boot up the Pwnagotchi and edit your config.toml later.

 main.name = "pwnagotchi"